 At the hotel

-Gym, beach, free WiFi throughout.
-In rooms: beach bag, sun hat, locally made bath products, TV, minibar, air-conditioning, tea- and coffee-making kit, and free bottled water.
+Gym, Gigaro Bay fine sand beach, sauna, hammam, snow shower and free WiFi throughout.
+In rooms: beach bag, sun hat, locally made La Bottega bath products, TV, tablets, minibar, air-conditioning, tea- and coffee-making kit, and free bottled water.

 Our favourite rooms

 The rooms all have that inimitable Starck style, with abstract-art cushions, thatched lampshades and curvy pottery, so you have a lot to look at – but in the sea-facing rooms, they almost needn’t have bothered.
 Book a Med-facing Deluxe Sea View Room or a Deluxe Sea Suite and watch those azure waves sparkle.

 There are two lengthy pools, both outdoor and heated, but the one in the Wellness Village is adults only.

 The spa is actually an entire, 2,000sq m ‘village’, with seven treatment rooms and regular retreats (Ultra Sport, Ultra Weight Loss, Ultra Wellness), fitness classes ranging from aqua-biking to TRX and floating yoga, and high-tech Biologique Recherche Esthéderm treatments.
 There’s a naturopath, osteopath, fitness coach and dietician in residence, and you’ll be able to book in for restorative rituals such as Chinese tui na massages and other tricky-to-pronounce techniques (kansu bol, shiro abhyanga, udvartana…) as well as cryotherapy, radiofrequency (Indiba), pressotherapy and led light therapy.
 There's also a gym, fitness studios, a heated semi-Olympic pool, saunas, a steam room, and a snow shower.